Insights & Updates

 Currently, the biggest issue to be resolved is Pesto Pizzazz.
 The high sales, low sentiment of that variant means first-time guests are much more likely to hve a bad experience and not come back.

 Since the survey mix and satisfaction of the LTO decreases after 5:00 PM, we can conclude that guests indeed view the LTO as a great lunch or on-the-go snack.
-Therefore the LTO achieved Crust & Co.’s primary goal and we recommend keeping the item, as it’s driving traffic during the desired dayparts.
+Therefore the LTO achieved Crust and Co.’s primary goal and we recommend keeping the item, as it’s driving traffic during the desired dayparts.

 Besides being unaware of the new items, dietary restriction is the biggest reason why people didn’t order the LTO.
 We recommend offering vegan, dairy-free, and gluten-free options.
 This could provide a sizable boost in bringing first-time customers to your restaurants.